newbotic/GoFoodie/README.md

-# Work-Day-Scheduler
+# GoFoodie

-Welcome to the Work-Day-Scheduler repository!
+Welcome to the GoFoodie repository!

 ## Table of content